 HGR Info Menu

 The property located on Route 11 approximately three miles north of Hagerstown is part of the site of the present airport.
 Thus it is among the oldest continuously operating U.S. airports.
-For more information, check out this article on the History of Hagerstown Regional Airport, originally published in the Fall of 2003 in the American Aviation Historical Society’s AAHS Journal(Vol. 48 Number 3).
-Alternatively you can purchase this AAHS Journal directly from the AAHS website.

 The Hagerstown Aviation Museum, Inc. is a nonprofit 501(c)(3) organization dedicated to the preservation and promotion of the region’s more than 90 years of extraordinary aviation history.